Subprime mortgages are back - with a new name

 Subprime mortgages burst the housing bubble by giving home loans to people who couldn’t afford them.
 They were referred to as ninja loans, where applicants could get a home loan with no job, no income and no assets.
 A down payment wasn’t required sometimes, and buyers with poor credit scores were accepted, as were those with delinquent payments on their credit reports.

-New regulations prohibited lenders from loaning to people who couldn’t afford the loans.
+rs from loaning to people who couldn’t afford the loans.

 Nonprime loans must adhere to the rule changes, but they’ve been adapted in ways that still cater to people with low credit scores.
 Still, nonprime loans are considered safer than subprime while still helping people with low credit scores buy homes.